 Customer or public preference that is based on prejudice or stereotyping is not a factor that can be considered in determining undue hardship.
-To substantiate a claim of undue hardship, the evidence provided must be objective, specific, and measurable (for costs).
+Factors such as business inconvenience, co-worker morale, or third-party concerns are typically not sufficient to claim undue hardship.
+To substantiate a claim of undue hardship, the evidence provided should be objective, specific, and measurable (for costs).
 This includes:

-- Financial records and budgets - Expert opinions
+• Financial records and budgets

-- Details about the job responsibilities and the requested accommodation - Information about employment conditions and health and safety limitations
+- Expert opinions - Details about the job responsibilities and the requested accommodation - Information about employment conditions and health and safety limitations